 The short answer: No. The long answer: Though dogs can occasionally eat a few pieces of peanuts and cashews, walnuts are a big no-no for them.
 These large, hard-shelled nuts can block your dog’s airway, trigger gastrointestinal distress, and be the cause of toxic poisoning.
 Plus, moldy walnuts may contain tremorgenic mycotoxins that can lead… Continue reading Can Dogs Eat Walnuts?

 The short answer: Yes, but only very small amounts.
 The long answer: Cashews are one of the few nut varieties that dogs can safely consume.
 They are great sources of fiber, omega-3 fatty acids, antioxidants, and vitamins, and are known to improve blood pressure.
 Since cashews are also high in protein and fat (which can… Continue reading Can Dogs Eat Cashews?

 The short answer: It is not recommended.
-The long answer: There are a few nut varieties that your dog can enjoy (peanuts and cashews, to name a few), but there are more types that are dangerous for his well-being.
-Macadamias, for one, contain an undetermined toxin that may cause your dog to display any of… Continue reading Can Dogs Eat Nuts?
+The long answer: There are a handful of nut varieties that your dog can enjoy (such as cashews), but there are more types that are dangerous for his well-being.
+Macadamias, for one, contain an undetermined toxin that may cause your dog to display any of the following symptoms… Continue reading Can Dogs Eat Nuts?

 The short answer: No. The long answer: Pistachios are not toxic to dogs, but are best avoided for many reasons.
 Since this type of nut has a hard shell, jagged shape, and small size, your dog might ingest it as a whole.
 This could lead to choking, throat injury, or intestinal blockage.
 Dogs don’t digest… Continue reading Can Dogs Eat Pistachios?